ihab016/MobileCodingChallenge/README.md

 # MobileCodingChallenge

-This is a sample app to implement the facebook SDK for for Logging and so we will get the list of the albums of the user<br/>
+This is a sample app to implement the facebook SDK for for Logging  and then we will get the list of the albums of the user<br/>
-and the display them and also display the list of all the photos in each album, and then we will use the firebase storage to<br/>
+and then display them and also display the list of all the photos in each album, and then we will use the firebase storage to<br/>
 upload the photos.

 ## Getting Started